 Documentation photographs courtesy of Veronica Mockler unless otherwise noted; Veronica also collaborated on the layout of the grids.

-In addition to being showcased here, What is art for? is part of a book project with a Montreal artist-run centre, with publication anticipated for early 2022.
-It is hard to reckon that by then we will be almost two years into the pandemic; now, we are at the one year anniversary.
+In addition to being showcased here, What is art for? is part of a book project on socially engaged art in Québec being produced by Centre d’art actuel Skol and Centre Sagamie, with publication anticipated for early 2022.
+It is hard to reckon that by then we will be almost two years into the pandemic; at this time of writing, we are at the one year anniversary.
 With more than 2.5 million deaths now recorded worldwide, and people around the world experience a continuing patchwork of lockdowns and curfews, as well as many job losses (the arts sector being particularly hard hit), the collaborating artist’s responses to the project’s initiating questions seem as defiantly meaningful now as when they first created them.
 Who would have imagined?

 * For more on grids see Rosalind E. Krauss, “Grids,” in The Originality of the Avant-Garde and Other Modernist Myths (Cambridge, MA: MIT Press, 1999) and Hannah B. Higgins, The Grid Book (Cambridge, MA: MIT Press, 2009).
 Note that Krauss’s essay was originally written in 1979, 30 years before Higgins’s book.